After a Lay-up…

 Now you have Gas, Fire and Air.
 Go for it!

-As an additional assist, if you don’t have the April 2003 issue of The BoatHouse issue handy, I suggest you look go to the BSLOL web site http://www.lolcbc.org for a copy of my paper on tuning these engines up.
+As an additional assist, if you don’t have the April 2003 issue of The BoatHouse issue handy, I suggest you look go to the BSLOL web site https://www.lolcbc.org for a copy of my paper on tuning these engines up.
 It is straight forward and helpful.
 Thank you for asking the questions.
 Let me know how it turns out.Stephen C. Merjanian, Jr.

 Hi Steve,Well, I FINALLY got the MBL started.
 I just used your procedures, found out that I had a bad coil.
 Finally got all three requirements and shazaam, it runs.
 Sure did blow out a lot of “stuff” when it finally started.
 I’m replacing some parts on the water pump that were broke and then I should be good to go.
 I have a question about cleaning the exterior of the engine.
 This was a saltwater engine and as a result, there is a small amount of corrosion on the engine.
 What is the best way to get it all cleaned up so I can paint and not be embarrassed when I open the engine hatch.
 It also looks like they used the wrong color on a previous paint.
 It’s a bright and bold blue, not the mellow blue that I’m used to.